Why humans are still the weakest link in your organisation's cyber defence

 Global research from leading analyst IDC, has revealed that while the threat landscape continues to diversify, human identity remains the biggest vulnerability.

 “IDC’s findings reinforce what we’re seeing every day: human identity is still the most exposed and exploitable part of an organisation’s security posture.
-Attackers don’t need sophisticated exploits when they can rely on everyday behaviours – a distracted click, a reused password, or a supplier account being misused.
-As the threat landscape diversified, organisations must recognise that protecting identities and shaping secure user behaviour is just as critical as patching systems or deploying new tools.”
+Attackers don’t need sophisticated exploits when they can rely on everyday behaviours – a distracted click, a reused password, or a supplier account being misused.”

 What does the research show?